ruonanli61/primo-optimizer/docs/model_library/index.rst

 **Budget usage**

-The constraint defined by equation :eq:`eq:minb` is implemented to ensure that as much of the budget as possible is utilized.
+The constraint defined by equation :eq:`eq:minb` ensures that the remaining excess budget is accurately calculated.

 .. math::
         :label: eq:minb